bgaze/php-dotenv/README.md

 ## Usage

 To quickly parse a Dotenv file, use the `load` helper.
-An `UnexpectedValueException` will be raised if the file is invalid.
+An exception will be raised if the file is invalid.

 ```php
 use Bgaze\Dotenv\Parser as Dotenv;